Dawn's Quilting Room

 While browsing the internet, I discovered an artist who had devised a bingo card.
 The card featured an assortment of painting projects and art techniques.
 The object: Complete as many squares on the card as possible, crossing off the completed items.
 Just as in the game bingo, completing a row or column counts as a win.
 I wonder if the artist awards themselves a prize for each row/column completed?

+I like the idea of the challenge.
 I created a bingo card, and am looking foward to crossing off as many squares as possible during 2025.
 My goal is to accomplish a "bingo blackout" where the whole card is completed.

 (I created this Bingo Card for Quilters.)